-We continue to work with our in-house consultant to address the inspectional findings, particularly as they relate to current MelaFind® design development and ultimately MelaFind® commercial manufacturing.
+We continue to work with both our in-house consultant and our full-time director of quality assurance and regulatory affairs to address the inspectional findings, particularly as they relate to current MelaFind® design development and ultimately MelaFind® commercial manufacturing.
 If we are not successful in convincing the FDA that we are capable of addressing any concerns it might have relative to MelaFind®, or in our efforts to address any MelaFind® deficiencies that might develop, we could be subject to additional FDA action of a type described below, which could negatively affect our ability to commercialize MelaFind®.
 There can be no assurance that the future interpretations of legal requirements made by the FDA or other regulatory bodies with possible retroactive effect, or the adoption of new requirements or policies, will not adversely affect us.
-We may be slow to adapt, or may not be able to adapt to these changes or new requirements.
+We may be slow to adapt, or may not be able to adapt, to these changes or new requirements.
 Failure by us or one of our suppliers to comply with statutes and regulations administered by the FDA and other regulatory bodies, or failure to take adequate response to any observations, could result in, among other things, any of the following actions:

 - · warning letters;

 - · fines and civil penalties;

 - · unanticipated expenditures;

 - · delays in approving or refusal to approve MelaFind®;

 - · withdrawal of approval by the FDA or other regulatory bodies;

 - · product recall or seizure;

 - · interruption of production;

 - · operating restrictions;

 - · injunctions; and

-- criminal prosecution.
+- · criminal prosecution.